MOEAFramework/MOEAFramework/docs/intro.md

 A variety of quality indicators exist that measure different characteristics of the Pareto front, such as convergence, spread, and uniformity.
 When considering convergence, one important property is **Pareto compliance**.
-We say a quality indicator, $\mathcal{I}$, is Pareto compliant if
+We say a quality indicator, $I$, is Pareto compliant if

-$$ A \prec B \rightarrow \mathcal{I}(A) \lt \mathcal{I}(B) $$
+$$ A \prec B \rightarrow I(A) \lt I(B) $$

-where $A \prec B$ represents "strict dominance", meaning every solution in $B$ is either equal to or dominated by a solution in $A$.
+where $A \prec B$ represents "strict dominance" between two approximation sets.
+This means every solution in $B$ is either equal to or dominated by a solution in $A$.
 This property is useful when comparing the numeric output of a quality indicator, since a better value implies Pareto dominance.
 Nevertheless, even those indicators which are not Pareto compliant can be useful when comparing specific traits of approximation sets.